 Open Access ebooks are available on JSTOR at no cost to libraries or users.
-More than 500 titles are now available from respected presses, such as University of California Press, University of Michigan Press, and ANU Press, and the collection continues to grow.
+More than 6,500 titles are now available from respected presses, such as University of California Press, University of Michigan Press, and the RAND Corporation, and the collection continues to grow.

 Free MARC records for Open Access titles are available via OCLC’s WorldShare Collection Manager.
 The first step varies depending on your library's current use of OCLC Collection Manager.

 Selecting the Books at JSTOR Open Access Collection in OCLC's Collection Manager

 Libraries that aren’t participating in the Books at JSTOR program may search for and manually select the Open Access Collection in OCLC Collection Manager using the following steps:

 Libraries that already receive MARC records for Books at JSTOR titles through OCLC Collection Manager have two options:

 Once the collection is selected, the library will need to enable MARC record delivery for that collection.
 OCLC's quick start guide provides directions for doing this.

 JSTOR provides metadata and full text for these titles to ProQuest Summon; Ex Libris Primo and Alma; EBSCO Discovery Service; and OCLC WorldCat Discovery Services.
 These discovery services are adding a target/package for JSTOR Open Access Titles to their knowledge bases so that libraries can easily activate the titles.
 If you have any questions, contact us.